HHBerger2012/DNS-Query-Resolver/README.md

 # DNS-Query-Resolver
 - Iteratively resolves a dns query
-- Returns an IP address of a web for an A Type record
+- Returns an IP address for an A Type record
 - Returns the name of a mail server associated with the given hostname